Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Githzerai Zerth.md

 ## Disciples of Zerthimon

 Githzerai revere Zerthimon, the founder of their race.
 Although Gith won their people's freedom, Zerthimon saw her as unfit to lead.
-He believed that her warmongering would soon make her a tyrant no better than the [[Mind Flayer|mind flayers]].
+He believed that her warmongering would soon make her a tyrant no better than the [[5.
+Mechanics\Bestiary\Aberration\Mind Flayer.md|mind flayers]].

 Skilled githzerai monks that best exemplify the teachings and principles of Zerthimon are called zerths.